Fetch Rewards Review 2023: Earn Gift Cards for Grocery Shopping

 2. Cons

-🔃UPDATED: Updated with the latest USDA food bill data for December 2022 and updates to the Fetch bonus (it was removed)
+🔃UPDATED: Updated with the latest USDA food bill data for August 2023 and updates to the Fetch bonus (the bonus changes very frequently, especially during the holidays when they run promotions)

 How Does Fetch Rewards Work?